 - Use the order form attached to your prescription, tick the items you require and send it through the post enclosing a SAE if you require your prescription posting back to you.

-- Alternatively you can order your prescription online via the link at the top of this page, or by filling in a form at reception.
-Once registered simply click on the link and follow the instructions.
+- Order online via the link at the top of this page, once registered simply click on the link and follow the instructions.

 - Email the surgery - email@example.com